argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 | Metadata.-*     |
 +-----------------+

 The **Metadata** filter can be **Metadata.category/loss/topic/-**.
-Please, note that this one is not available for all the tasks.

 Please, note that these parameters could change depending on the kind of dataset used and the tasks to be performed.
+For example, the **Metadata**m filter is not available for all tasks.

 More about these features can be found `here <filter_records.rst>`_\.